Enforcing Control Flow Integrity on DeFi Smart Contracts

 \section{Conclusion}

 In this paper, we presented {\name}, a novel control flow integrity framework specifically designed to secure DeFi smart contracts at runtime.
 Configured only once at deployment, {\name} prevents malicious transactions from executing risky control flows on the fly, effectively mitigating a wide range of attacks.
 Our comprehensive evaluation demonstrates that {\name} blocks the vast majority of benchmark attacks, significantly reduces false positives without relying on a pre-collected training set of benign transactions, and maintains a manageable gas overhead.
 Furthermore, integrating manual feedback enhances its accuracy.
 Together, these results establish {\name} as a practical solution for securing smart contracts.
-The artifact is hosted at \url{https://github.com/jeffchen006/CrossGuard-Artifact} (DOI: \url{10.5281/zenodo.18262998}).

 \begin{acks}

 We thank anonymous reviewers for their insightful comments on the early version of the paper.
 This work was supported by Mitacs through the Mitacs Accelerate program. \end{acks}